gregology/gregology.github.io/codex.md

 - AI audits will rewrite history by discovering patterns in open & closed data
 - Biometric tracking will allow for early detection of communicable diseases greatly reducing their transmission potential & prevalence
 - Critical thinking skills will improve as legacy media fades (alternatively the world will be destroyed by trolls)
+- Critical thinking skills will improve with [regulation of algorithms](https://en.wikipedia.org/wiki/Regulation_of_algorithms)
 - The Detroit Big Three (Ford, GM, & Chrysler) will fail to adapt and be acquired or go bankrupt

 ### Before 2040